mauricenaef/birthhood/README.md

 firebase deploy --only hosting
 ```

-Alternativley you can serve the AOT build using node.js.
+Alternatively you can serve the AOT build using node.js.
 To do so, run
 ````
 node server.js
 ````